-Students will learn to critically evaluate acute and chronic conditions associated to the human body's responses to exercise.
+Students will learn to critically evaluate acute and chronic conditions associated with the human body's responses to exercise.
 Students will pre-screen individuals to identify the benefits and risks associated with physical activity.
 Students will coordinate exercise tests in order to measure body compositions, cardiorespiratory fitness, muscular strength/endurance, and flexibility.
-Emphasis is placed on developing conditioning programs that address preassessment needs, enhance mobility and build muscle strength.
+Emphasis is placed on developing conditioning programs that address pre assessment needs, enhance mobility and build muscle strength.

-Nutrition and Wellness
+Nutrition and Wellness - 1 credit

+Subject Code: 072015

-GRADE OFFERING ⊠9 ⊠10 ⊠11 ⊠12 BUILDING OFFERING □BHS □MCHS ⊠RHS □SHCC Students will increase their knowledge of comprehensive health and wellness.
+GRADE OFFERING ⊠9 ⊠10 [ ⊠11 ⊠12

+BUILDING OFFERING □BHS ⊠RH S ⊠SHCC

+Students will increase their knowledge of comprehensive health and wellness.
 Students will be able to identify the components of fitness and communicate the relationship between physical fitness, physical performance, injury prevention, and nutritional intake.
 Students will evaluate an individual's state of nutrition based upon the impact of personal choices and social, scientific, psychological and environmental influences.
 Further, students will calculate an individual's kilocalorie burn rate and recommend an ideal diet and physical fitness plan.

-Fitness Evaluation and Assessment Subject Code: 072020 GRADE OFFERING ⊠9 ⊠10 ⊠11 ⊠12 BUILDING OFFERING □BHS □MCHS ⊠RHS □SHCC Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course: Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program Successfully complete secondary course and earn a qualifying score of 61 or higher on the End of Course examination.
+Fitness Evaluation and Assessment - 1.5 creditSubject Code: 072020GRADE OFFERINGBUILDING OFFERING□BHS□MCHS□SHCC

+- 1. Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program - 2.
+Successfully complete secondary course and earn a qualifying score of 61 or higher on the End of Course examination.

 Students will complete comprehensive fitness evaluations and develop individualized training programs.
 Students will administer lab and field tests of cardiovascular endurance, body composition, joint flexibility and muscular strength, power, and endurance.
 Emphasis is placed on assessing body composition, neuromuscular flexibility, agility, balance, coordination, and proprioception.
+Additionally, students will identify components of physical fitness and communicate how physical activity impacts health and wellness.

+Athletic Injuries and Prevention - 1.25 credit

+Subject Code: 072025GRADE OFFERING⊠ 9⊠ 10⊠ 11⊠ 12BUILDING OFFERING□ BHS⊠ MCHS⊠ RHS□ SHCC

-Additionally, students will identify components of physical fitness and communicate how physical activity impact health and wellness.
-Athletic Injuries and Prevention Subject Code: 072025 GRADE OFFERING ⊠9 ⊠10 ⊠11 ⊠12 BUILDING OFFERING □BHS □MCHS ⊠RHS □SHCC Students will identify signs and symptoms of injury and apply emergency procedures and techniques used in the immediate care of athletic-related trauma.
+Students will identify signs and symptoms of injury and apply emergency procedures and techniques used in the immediate care of athletic-related trauma.
 Students will learn clinical and field evaluative processes, injury prevention techniques, conditioning techniques, treatment, taping, bracing, and rehabilitation of musculoskeletal injuries and conditions.
 Students will design and implement conditioning programs, including nutritional considerations and ergogenic aids.
 Emphasis is placed on the synthesis of information gathered through injury history, observation, and manual muscle testing.
-Sports Exercise Psychology Subject Code: 072030 GRADE OFFERING $\boxtimes 9$ $\boxtimes 10$ $\boxtimes 11$ $\boxtimes 12$ biochemical and physiological adaptation.
-Topics include theories of behavior change, exercise psychology interventions, and the relationship between exercise and mental health.
-Further, students will identify psychosocial determinants and effects associated with adopting and maintaining an exercise program and develop strategies for promoting optimal performance in athletes.

-Students apply practical and theoretical information as it relates to psychology of sport.
-Students analyze the reciprocal relations among physical activity, exercise behavior, and

-BUILDING OFFERING □BHS □MCHS ☑RHS □SHCC

-Med lical Term ino logy Sub ject (Code: 072 2150
+Sports Exercise Psychology

+Subject Code: 072030

 GRADE OFFERING ⊠9 ⊠10 ⊠11 ⊠12

+BUILDING OFFERING BHS S ⊠RH S SHCC